 Additionally, BPA from a plastic bottle may also leach into the water itself.
 This has been linked to several health concerns in humans, such as obesity, diabetes.
 It’s also implicated as a potential carcinogen.

 Apart from the ethical and environmental impacts of bottled water, there’s also the fact that it’s a recurrent cost.
 It is estimated that approximately $16 billion is spent on bottled water in the U.S alone.
 Households that rely on bottled water spend a sizable amount of their earnings on buying them each year, and that’s not taking into account that some water brands are more expensive than others.

 Benefits of Filtered Drinking Water

-The bottled water vs. filtered water can’t complete without a rundown of the pros and cons of filtered water being highlighted.
-Unlike drinking regular tap water, filtered drinking water has several benefits to offer.
+The filtered water vs bottled water debate can’t be complete without a rundown of the pros and cons of filtered water being highlighted.
+Unlike drinking regular tap water, filtered tap water has several benefits to offer.
 Some of these benefits are as follows.

 1. Drinking Filter Water Is Safe and Healthy

 Thankfully, most cities get a water supply that is already municipally treated and regulated to an extent to make the water fit distribution.
 Even so, there can be particles that manage to escape this treatment.
-That is why at-home waters filters are a must.
+That is why home water filters are a must.

 For instance, if you have a reverse osmosis filtration system installed, it can help you remove 99% of impurities and dissolved solids from the water, including tiny particles that may have passed through municipal treatment.